Link to SBE National

 Unlicensed Operators

-Here in South Florida, unlicensed (pirate) broadcasters have been a frequent source of trouble in terms of interference and diminished coverage, direct competition for advertisers’ dollars, and even compromises in the EAS and other key systems.
+In South Florida, unlicensed (pirate) broadcasters have been a frequent source of trouble in terms of interference and diminished coverage, direct competition for advertisers’ dollars, and even compromises in the EAS and other key systems.
 These unlicensed operators are frequently found related to drug activities and other related criminal activities.

 Penalties